-The purposes of the project are to reduce bank erosion, improve channel stability, and protect the forested riparian corridor along Bull Creek.
-The mitigation project would directly address the resource threats for the Bull Creek Priority Watershed and the specific areas of concern for the White River Ecological Drainage Unit (EDU), such as minimizing sources of eroding soils, restoring and maintaining well-vegetated riparian areas, and restoring in-stream habitats to support aquatic life.
+The purposes of the project are to restore a rapidly eroding stream bank, improve channel stability through the project reach, and augment and protect a healthy forested riparian corridor along Bull Creek.
+The mitigation project would directly address the resource threats for the Bull Creek Priority Watershed and the specific areas of concern for the White River Ecological Drainage Unit, such as minimizing sources of eroding soils, restoring, expanding and maintaining well-vegetated riparian areas, and restoring in-stream habitats to support aquatic life.

-The mitigation project would include bank stabilization along 300 linear feet of eroding bank.
-The proposed work would involve placement of longitudinal peaked stone to be keyed in the bank with three baffles, and installation of one bendway weir at the downstream end.
-The project also includes reinforcing three light-equipment stream crossings by installing a one-foot-thick rock blanket across the channel and on the crossing approaches.
-The improved crossings would limit channel degradation associated with future maintenance.
-Additionally, the mitigation work would include establishment of forested riparian buffers by planting bare-root seedlings within 2.7 acres along Bull Creek.
-A perpetual easement would be established for the property to protect a total of 1.8 miles of stream corridor and 36 acres of forested riparian areas.
-If approved by the Corps, in consultation with the IRT, the project would provide a total of 15,866 stream mitigation credits.
+The mitigation project would include bank stabilization along 370 linear feet of the right descending bank of Bull Creek.
+The proposed work would involve passive restoration through placement of longitudinal stone protection keyed into the bank with tie-backs, installation of one rock vane at the downstream end, and installation of willow and sycamore poles.
+Additionally, willow and sycamore stakes would be used to protect 300 linear feet of stream bank downstream from the stone protection area.
+The mitigation project would include establishment of forested riparian buffers by planting bare-root seedlings within 6.0 acres along Bull Creek.
+A perpetual easement would be established for the property to protect a total of 3,200 linear feet of stream corridor and 20.2 acres of forested riparian areas.
+If approved by the Corps, in consultation with the Interagency Review Team, the project would provide a total of 5,408 stream mitigation credits.

-The project site is located on a fourth-order stretch of Bull Creek about 2.5 miles downstream of the confluence with the West Fork of Bull Creek.
-The majority of the stream reach in the project area has a well-established riparian corridor planted by the landowners over the last 20 years.
+The project site is located on a 4th order stretch of Bull Creek about 1.5 miles downstream of the confluence with the West Fork of Bull Creek.
+The stream reach in the project area has several sections of established riparian corridor, but much of the proposed easement area will need additional riparian plantings.
 The existing plant community is mostly bottomland hardwood forest with a few areas of inadequate buffer consisting of mixed grass pasture.
-The current erosion area along the left stream bank was previously planted with trees, but the new plantings were eroded during flooding in December 2015.
-The stream bank has eroded over 80 feet since 2008.
-The right stream bank through the project area is stable with an exposed bedrock toe and mature riparian corridor.
+The proposed stabilization area along the right stream bank has eroded over 115 feet since 1995, with about 50 percent of that erosion occurring since 2008.
+The left descending bank is stable through the project reach with a maturing forested corridor.